Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Evaluating LPT Production Scenarios in WD--MD Binaries

 Alternatively, if the Alfv\'{e}n radius is smaller than the distance to the L1 point ($r_A \lesssim (1-\eta)a$), the inflowing material possesses enough angular momentum to form an accretion disk.
 However, the WD's magnetic field will still dominate the innermost region, truncating the disk at $r \sim r_A$ (see panel (a.2) of Figure~\ref{threemodel}).
 This magnetically-gated disk accretion is the defining characteristic of IP systems.
 The existence of both stream- (Polar) and disk- (IP) accretion geometries is consistent with the observed diversity within the mCV population.
 Observationally, Polars are predominantly found at shorter orbital periods ($P \lesssim (3-4)$ hrs), while IPs tend to prevail at longer periods (see Figure~\ref{CVperiod}).
 The fundamental physical distinction between these two subclasses remains a topic of debate: it is unclear whether IPs simply represent a population with intrinsically weaker magnetic fields than Polars, or if they possess comparable field strengths but have not yet achieved the spin-orbit synchronization characteristic of Polars.

 The infalling plasma couples to the magnetic field of the WD.
-The outcome of this interaction depends on whether the magnetospheric boundary, $\min[r_A, (1-\eta)a]$, lies inside or outside the co-rotation radius of the spinning WD, $r_{\rm co}$.
+The outcome of this interaction depends on whether the WD's magnetospheric boundary, $\min[r_A, (1-\eta)a]$, lies inside or outside the co-rotation radius of the spinning WD, $r_{\rm co}$.
 The co-rotation radius is defined by

 If the magnetospheric boundary is outside the co-rotation radius ($\min[r_A,(1-\eta)a] > r_{\rm co}$), the centrifugal force acting on the incoming plasma exceeds the gravitational force.
 This results in the accreting material being expelled from the system in a process known as the ``propeller effect''.
 In this scenario, although the MD fills its Roche lobe, the plasma does not penetrate the WD's magnetosphere, which may consequently remain relatively clean.
 Conversely, if $\min[r_A,(1-\eta)a] < r_{\rm co}$, the system undergoes what can be termed ``real accretion''.
 The inflowing material from the Roche-lobe overflow fills the WD's magnetosphere, typically forming a truncated accretion disk.
-As will be discussed, such a process might suppress the induced electric fields responsible for accelerating radiating particles.
+As will be discussed, such a process might suppress the formation of non-thermal (with population inversion) particle distribution responsible for the coherent radiation.